 Aging skin can now be a thing of the past with proper skincare use and customizing a skincare routine based on your skin type, skin concerns, and skin needs.
 If you have more than one skin concern, it’s important to address each one by using the appropriate skin ingredients.

-And if you have advanced or persistent skincare concerns you should consult a Licensed Medical Aesthetician, Dermatologist, or Plastic Surgeon who can create skincare protocols that fit your skin needs.
+And if you have advanced or persistent skincare concerns you should consult a Licensed Medical Aesthetician or Dermatologist who can create skincare protocols that fit your skin needs.

 How do you hydrate your skin?
 Do you have the habit of reading the ingredients’ list when you buy skincare products?
 What ingredients do you look for?
 Which ones do you stay away from?
 Why?
 Please share with our community.